 When you have to pen down your race strategy, your pace throughout your run, you are able to reflect back on your race and perhaps find out how you could have ran better or maybe pace better?
 You pen down how you feel.
 Did you have a side stitch?
 Did you get a cramp? did you forget to hydrate?
 You pen down, you reflect, you learn and you become better.

 #5 Reminisce Through Photos/Reviews

 Races make good stories to tell – your kids, your grandchildren or even looking back at races with friends.
 There are moments to laugh at and moments that remind you just how strong you were to pull through.
-Having a race diary allows you to relive those moment.
-You pen down how you feel today, to be read by the you 20 years later.
+Having a race diary allows you to relive those moments.
+You pen down how you feel today, to be read by you 20 years later.
 It would be a sweet walk down memory lane.